StoppedwummSites/votingappbad/README.md

-# A bad coding app
+# A bad Web voting app

 This is a bad written coding app with express, nodejs and pm2